build2stone/voidrice/.local/bin/SCRIPTS.md

 - `popupgrade` -- Called by clicking on the update icon if there are new packages.
 Spawns a `yay` upgrade of the main Arch repos and AUR packages, updates the i3blocks module once complete.
 - `torrent` -- i3blocks module.
 Shows torrents idle (⌛️), downloading (⬇️) or finished (🌱).
 - `volume` -- i3blocks module.
 Shows volume percentage or mute notification.
 - `weather` -- i3blocks module.
-Gets weather forcast from wttr.in and returns today's precipitation chance (☔), daily low (❄️) and daily high (☀️).
+Gets weather forecast from wttr.in and returns today's precipitation chance (☔), daily low (❄️) and daily high (☀️).

 ## `cron/`